Introduction

 Environmental issues

-soil degradation; desertification; water pollution from chemicals and pesticides; salination of fresh water; improper sewage treatment; depletion and contamination of underground water resources
+The Gaza Strip faces significant environmental challenges, including soil degradation, desertification, and water pollution from chemicals and pesticides.
+The salination of fresh water, improper sewage treatment, and the depletion and contamination of underground water resources further exacerbate these issues, posing risks to public health and agricultural productivity.

 Climate